 A. A bat dropped by the batter-runner in foul territory, or any mask, cap, etc. dropped incidental to making a play will be considered as foreign to the normal playing area and foul ball rulings will be made accordingly.

 RULE 3.
 Definitions

-AGE REQUIREMENT Must be 18 years of age to play.
+AGE REQUIREMENT Must be 18 years of age or older with a valid government ID to participate.

 ALTERED BAT is one that has had its physical structure changed, including, but not limited to: